Context

 promise = actions.anon_target(my_anon_targets_rule, attrs).promise.map(my_map_function)

-providers_result = ctx.resolve(actions, promise) # result is `provider_collection` type, which is a collection of `provider`s
+providers_result = ctx.resolve(actions, promise) # result is `ProviderCollection` type, which is a collection of `Provider`s

 ctx.output.print(providers_result[0].my_field)